cypress-io/cypress-documentation/source/guides/tooling/visual-testing.md

 title: Visual Testing
 ---

-## Functional vs visual testing

 Cypress is a _functional_ Test Runner.
-It drives the web application the way a user would, and checks if the app _functions_ as expected: if the expected message appears, or an element is removed, or a CSS class is added.
-A typical Cypress test for example can check if the toggled Todo item gets a class name "completed":
+It drives the web application the way a user would, and checks if the app _functions_ as expected: if the expected message appears, an element is removed, or a CSS class is added after the appropriate user action.
+A typical Cypress test, for example, can check if a toggled "Todo" item gets a class of "completed" after the `.toggle` is checked:

 ```js
 it('completes todo', () => {